 Other controlled entities:

-In 2019, Triodos executed its first retained residential mortgage backed securitisation (RMBS) transaction called Sinopel 2019 B.V. (“Sinopel”).
+Triodos Bank has one retained residential mortgage backed securitisation (RMBS) transaction called Sinopel 2019 B.V. (“Sinopel”).

 A securitisation is a transaction where a pool of assets is sold to a special purpose vehicle.
 The special purpose vehicle issues notes with different tranches to finance the purchase price of the assets.
 With Sinopel Triodos Bank structured a retained RMBS whereby Triodos Bank is the sole buyer of the issued notes and has as such not transferred any credit risk.
 Through the retained RMBS, Triodos Bank strengthens its financial resilience and gains additional access to (central bank) liquidity by pledging the notes as collateral with the Dutch Central Bank.
 The Sinopel RMBS is collateralised by Dutch residential mortgages loans.
 The structure is fully compliant with the new Simple Transparent Standardised EU regulation.
 For notes issued by Sinopel 2019 B.V., the following ECAIs were involved: DBRS Ratings Limited and S&P Global Ratings Europe.
 As there is no risk transfer with the Sinopel transaction, the securitisation exposures (notes) are not risk weighted separately.
 The securitised assets (mortgage loans) are taken into account as if they were not securitised.
 Triodos Bank consolidates Sinopel in its annual accounts.